THIS WAXTRAX “BLACKBOX” PROJECT (which comes deep from our archives) IS ANOTHER OF THE HISTORIC CHICAGO INDUSTRIAL MUSIC SCENE MOMENTS.

 WaxTrax Records was founded by Jim Nash and Dannie Flesher in 1978 in Chicago.
 A documentary called “Industrial Accident” tells the WaxTrax story.

-It is one of the recaps we discussed on the NEWHD series (which will go live soon) about the music industry by Spencer Drate, Zach Martin and Patrick Bambaruk, and includes the likes of Roger Dean, Lawrence Azerrad, Emek Artman and Rob O’Connor to name a few.
+It is one of the recaps we discussed on the NEWHD series about the music industry by Spencer Drate, Zach Martin and Patrick Bambaruk, and includes the likes of Roger Dean, Lawrence Azerrad, Emek Artman and Rob O’Connor to name a few.